 “It’s like a spring that oscillates for a long time before it balances itself out and returns to stability,” he says.
 “That’s where we’re at right now.
 We’re the spring that’s still vacillating.”

-In other words, the pandemic isn’t over — and neither is our supply chain woes.
+In other words, the pandemic isn’t over — and neither are our supply chain woes.

 Vyas advocates for “decoupling” the supply chain — that is, to spread out manufacturing and create independent networks that cultivate supply chain resilience.
 This would include moving the production of key items like pharmaceuticals, batteries and computer chips either onshore or in countries near the U.S.